tesk9/accessible-html/README.md

 ### Accessibility.Aria

 This section includes roles for working with sets, grids, controls, and more.
-You're most likely to want the helpers for connecting elements to each other, by specifying that one `controls` another, or that a figure has `details` somewhere else.
+This section also includes attributes indicating state: is a given element `expanded` or `disabled` or `pressed`?

 ### Accessibility.Key